x94fujo6rpg/AzurLaneFleet/README.md

 It's crazy to try to calculate the interaction between skills
 Even if you manage to do it
 The game itself will still have bugs that cause the reality doesn't match

+Some game design/bug, can only be found by directly checking the code
-It is very common for skills to have bugs
+And it is very common for skills to have bugs
 If you have followed some players on `bilibili` `NGA` `CN Wiki` you will know
 ~~`certain anonymous inorganic compound`, `#\d{4}`, `those who make the Tier List`...etc~~